Worldwide Guide to Women in Leadership

 1997-98 Shirley Yema Gbujoma, Sierra Leone

 Around 1970 she was ambassador to Senegal, 1996-97 Minister of Tourism and Culture.
 In 1998 she was Minister-in-exile of Foreign Affairs and International Co-operation.
-Since 1998 Minister of Social Welfare, Children’s Affairs and Gender. (b. ca. 1935-).
+Since 1998 Minister of Social Welfare, Children’s Affairs and Gender. (b. circa 1935-).

 1997-98 Zdenka Kramplova, Slovakia

 1992-1994 advisor to the Prime Minister, 1994-1997 Head of the Government office, also former Ambassador to Canada.
-Minister of Agriculture from 2007. (b.
+Minister of Agriculture 2007-08. (b.
 1957-).

 1997, 1998 (March-April), 1999, 2000 (November), 2001, 2002 (January), 2003 (June), 2004 (June/July)...
 2006 (May) (Acting) H.R.H.
 Princess Hajah Masna binti Omer Ali of Brunei, Brunei